-In the opinion of management of the Company, the following sets out a summary of the principal Canadian federal income tax consequences of acquiring, holding and disposing of the Preferred Shares by a Subscriber, who, at all relevant times, is the beneficial owner of the Preferred Shares, is a resident of Canada, deals with the Company and AFG at arm's length, is not affiliated with the Company or AFG, and who acquires and holds the Preferred Shares as capital property (a "Holder").
-The Preferred Shares will generally be considered to constitute capital property to a Subscriber unless the Subscriber either holds the Preferred Shares in the course of carrying on a business of trading or dealing in securities or has acquired the Preferred Shares in a transaction or transactions considered to be an adventure or concern in the nature of trade.
-Subscribers to whom the Preferred Shares might not constitute capital property may elect, in certain circumstances, to have their Preferred Shares and every other "Canadian security" (as defined in the Tax Act) owned by them or subsequently owned by them deemed to be capital property for the taxation year of the election and all subsequent years by making the irrevocable election permitted by subsection 39(4) of the Tax Act.
-This summary is not applicable to any Holder which is a "financial institution" as defined in section 142.2 of the Tax Act or a "specified financial institution" as defined in the Tax Act, to any Holder an interest in which is a "tax shelter investment" for the purposes of the Tax Act, or to any Holder that reports its Canadian tax results in a currency other than Canadian currency.
-In addition, this summary does not address the deductibility of interest by a Holder who has borrowed money or otherwise incurred debt in connection with the acquisition of Preferred Shares
+In the opinion of management of the Company, the following sets out a summary of the principal Canadian federal income tax consequences of acquiring, holding and disposing of the Preferred Shares by a Subscriber who, at all relevant times, is a resident of Canada, deals with the Company at arm's length, and who acquires and holds the Preferred Shares as capital property.
+Subscribers to whom the Preferred Shares might not constitute capital property may elect, in certain circumstances, to have such property treated as capital property by making the election permitted by subsection 39(4) of the Tax Act.
+This summary is not applicable to any Preferred Shareholder which is a "financial institution" as defined in section 142.2 of the Tax Act, or to any holder of Preferred Shares an interest in which is a "tax shelter investment" for the purposes of the Tax Act.

-This summary is based upon the current provisions of the Tax Act, the regulations made under the Tax Act (the "Tax Regulations"), all specific proposals to amend the Tax Act and the Tax Regulations publicly announced by or on behalf of the Minister of Finance (Canada) prior to the date of this Offering Memorandum ("Tax Proposals") and the current published administrative practices of Canada Revenue Agency (the "CRA").
+This summary is based upon the current provisions of the Tax Act, the regulations made under the Tax Act (the "Tax Regulations"), all specific proposals to amend the Tax Act and the Tax Regulations publicly announced by or on behalf of the Minister of Finance (Canada) prior to the date of this Offering Memorandum and the current published administrative practices of Canada Revenue Agency (the "CRA").
 This summary assumes that all such tax proposals will be enacted as currently proposed but does not take into account or anticipate any other changes in law whether by legislative, government or judicial action and does not take into account tax legislation or considerations of any province, territory or foreign jurisdiction.
-No ruling has been sought from the CRA as to the tax position of the Company or its shareholders.